Reginald Pinney: Divisional command

 The division remained in reserve until April 1918, when German forces attacked as part of their spring offensive.
 During the Battle of the Lys, the Portuguese Expeditionary Corps (CEP) was effectively wiped out, leaving a two-mile wide gap in the British lines.
 The 33rd was ordered into position, and Pinney personally commanded the divisional machine-gun battalion, which—with the assistance of various stragglers from retreating units—helped turn back a heavy German attack at the Battle of Hazebrouck on 12 and 13 April.
 For his service in April, Pinney, along with the commanders of the 12th, 55th and 61st divisions, was appointed a Knight Commander of the Order of the Bath (KCB).
 The 33rd was used to train the U.S. 30th Division through the summer, but went over to the offensive in September, seeing action at the Battle of the St Quentin Canal, the Battle of Cambrai, and the Battle of the Selle.
 At the Selle, Pinney organised a dawn attack with improvised bridges, allowing the 33rd to force a bridgehead and successfully clear the opposing bank in a short time.

-The division finished the war, which ended due to the armistice of 11 November 1918, in the Sambre valley, and began demobilisation.
-In February 1919, with the division mostly demobilised, Pinney retired from the army, aged fifty-five, after thirty-five years service.
+The division finished the war, which ended due to the Armistice of 11 November 1918, in the Sambre valley, and began demobilisation.
+In February 1919, with the division mostly demobilised, Pinney retired from the army, aged fifty-five, after thirty-five years of service.

+Alongside Major General Sydney Lawford, GOC 41st Division and a fellow Royal Fusilier, Pinney was one of the longest serving divisional commanders in the BEF, maintaining continuous command of the 35th and 33rd divisions from September 1915 until February 1919.